Haunted Castle (video game)

+A remake of Haunted Castle, Haunted Castle Revisited, was released in 2024 as part of the Castlevania Dominus Collection compilation.

 Gameplay

 Haunted Castle is a platform game with six stages, which are played through in a linear progression.
-The player controls the main character, whose primary weapon is a whip.
+The player controls the main character Simon Belmont, whose primary weapon is a whip.
 He must fight various enemies which consist partially of skeletons, zombies, mermen, and hunchbacks.
 By destroying certain enemies, he can upgrade his primary weapon first to a more powerful spiked morning star, then to a sword.
 In addition, various "sub-weapons" can be obtained which provide different means of attack which consist of bombs (powerful ground attack), boomerangs (straight attack), stopwatches (freezes enemies), crosses (powerful straight attack), and torches (continuous ground attack).
 Hearts are collected to use the sub-weapons.
 The player can only carry one sub-weapon at a time.

-Each of Haunted Castle's six levels conclude with a boss fight.
+Each of Haunted Castle's six levels concludes with a boss fight.
 Like in other games of the series, these bosses are generally taken from horror literature or legend, and include Medusa, Frankenstein's monster, and Dracula himself.

+Multiple board versions exist, all of which have varying levels of difficulty.
+Version M is considered the most challenging, Version K and Version J are regarded as being easier to play.